lizmat/articles/its-time-to-rak.md

 > 21st century grep / find / ack / ag / rg on steroids

 In other words, a utility to find stuff (usually text) from somewhere (usually a set of files on a filesystem) and present the results in some form.
-BTW, kudos to *Damian Conway* for suggesting this tag line.
+BTW, kudos to *Damian Conway* for suggesting this tag line!

 But aren't there quite a few utilities like that already?
 Yes, there are.
 But I think it being based on the [Raku Programming Language](https://raku.org), allows it to have some unique features that would be hard to implement in any other programming language.